victorpagan/victorpagan/README.md

 - 👋 Hi, I’m @victorpagan
-- 📷 I’m interested in film photography
 - 🏗 I’m currently developing with Vue 3 and Nuxt 3
+- 📷 I’m also a fashion photographer
-- 📫 How to reach me paganv34@gmail.com
+- 📫 How to reach me hello@victorpagan.com

 <!---
 victorpagan/victorpagan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.